Skanta-dev/calculator/README.md

-# calculator
+# Hello, my friend!
-My first calculator
+This is my first calculator